rhdunn/cainteoir-engine/docs/api/src/audio.md

 @return
 : An audio playback object.

+# cainteoir::audio_data {: .doc }

+Stores audio sample data.

+# cainteoir::audio_data::samples {: .doc }

+The samples for the audio.

+# cainteoir::audio_data::info {: .doc }

+Information about the associated audio samples.

+# cainteoir::read_s16_samples {: .doc }

+Extract the S16 audio samples from an audio data buffer.

+@aData
+: The audio data buffer to read.

+@aStart
+: The point in the audio object to start reading from.

+@aEnd
+: The point in the audio object to end reading at.

+@aChannel
+: The index of the audio channel to extract the samples for.

+@aFrequency
+: The frequency to extract the samples in.

+@return
+: The samples associated with the audio data buffer.

 # License

 This API documentation is licensed under the CC BY-SA 2.0 UK License.